0slot-trade/cookbook/shredstream.md

 👉 [Jito Labs - Low Latency Block Updates (Shredstream)](https://docs.jito.wtf/lowlatencytxnfeed/)

 > **Note:**
-> You can also choose alternative methods to receive and process 0slot shredstream data.
 > The use of the **Jito ShredStream Proxy** is **not mandatory**, and the approach depends on your development preferences and experience.

 ## How to Test and Compare the Speed of Different ShredStreams